ocf/mkdocs/docs/user-docs/services/vhost/mail/index.md

 know you'd like to enable email virtual hosting.
 Be sure to include both the domain name, and your OCF account name.

-Once your domain is configured for mail, head over to our [[mail virtual hosting page|vhost_mail]] to add and remove addresses.
+Once your domain is configured for mail, head over to our [mail virtual hosting page][vhost-mail-acct] to add and remove addresses.

 ## How sending and receiving mail works